Have you ever wondered why the taste of an orange fruit is quite different from the taste of an orange juice?

-This process makes the juice be flavorless and the industry knows that it would be undrinkable unless flavored additives (flavor packs) are added.
-They use these flavor packs to re-flavor the juice.
+This process makes the juice be flavourless and the industry knows that it would be undrinkable unless flavoured additives (flavour packs) are added.
+They use these flavour packs to re-flavour the juice.

 If you buy a can of orange juice from the store, you can see the ones that are advertised as 100 percent juice, and not made from concentrate.

 But have you ever wondered why every glass of every brand tastes exactly the same?